Leaky Roof? Some Repair Tips

 To repair leaks caused by metal flashing around chimneys and dormers, simply reseal joints with a caulk gun of roofing cement.
 If you see damage to joints previously sealed with a line of roof cement, apply a fresh new coat with a putty knife.

-If you are replacing a row of shingles, or if you find that shingles lift from the roof easily, it may be time to call in a professional roofer to inspect the situation.
+If it’s necessary to replace an entire row of shingles, or if you find that shingles lift off from the roof too easily, it may be time to call in a professional roofer to inspect the situation.
 Spot repairs will not extend the life of a roof in need of replacement.